quick find clear

+Growing spinach is one of the most rewarding gardening experiences.
 Tender young spinach, picked fresh from the garden, has no equal -- certainly not in the supermarket.
-You might not even recognize them as spinach!
-Use them fresh in salads.
+You might not even recognize homegrown spinach as spinach!
+Use spinach fresh in salads.
 As the leaves get larger as the season progresses, cook them lightly by steaming or sauteing just for a moment in olive oil with garlic.

 The nutritious leaves of spinach are loaded with iron, calcium, protein, and vitamin A. Plant this cool-season crop in early spring or late summer.
+Wondernig how to grow spinach?
 In spring, sow as soon as the soil is workable -- four to six weeks before the last frost date.
 In late summer sow more spinach for fall harvest or to overwinter in a cold frame.

 Begin harvesting individual leaves 20 to 30 days after sowing for use as baby greens.
 Continue harvesting leaves until hot weather forces seed stalks to form.
 Harvest whole plants 35 to 50 days after seeding by pulling or cutting at the soil line.

 garden plans for Spinach

 more varieties for Spinach

 is a classic variety that is quick growing and slow to bolt.
 It remains a favorite crinkle-leaf type of spinach.
 Leaves are dense and deep green.
 48 days

 is a smooth-leaf variety that is slow to bolt, disease resistant, and productive.
 45 days

 'Oriental Giant' spinach

 yields up to three times more foliage than other varieties, mostly because the huge leaves can reach up to 15 inches long.
 The large, smooth leaves are medium green in color.
 35 days